 I believe that the teacher and learner can join forces and create a plan to neutralise fossilisation.

-I think “war” is the right word because my experience tells me that in-class and post-class error correction does not help.
+'War' is an appropriate word because my experience tells me that in-class and post-class error correction does not help.
 Moreover, gap-fill exercises are not a long-term solution for dealing with fossilisation

 I honestly believe that fossilisation can occur in accuracy-based environments and in the communicative classroom.